Dr. Kevin G. TeBeest

 - Refer again to the data in Problem 2.
 Using x = 1.30 as the first abscissa, approximate

 f(1.33) by a 3rd degree polynomial.
+Use the telescopic property to compute the binomial coefficients.
 Also estimate the interpolation error.

 Answers: f (1.33) ≈ 0.2851760